webgriffe/amp-elasticsearch/README.md

 See other usage examples in the [`tests/Integration/ClientTest.php`](./tests/Integration/ClientTest.php).

-All client methods return an array representation of the ElasticSearch REST API responses in case of sucess or an `Amp\Elasticsearch\Error` in case of error.
+All client methods return an array representation of the ElasticSearch REST API responses in case of sucess or an `Webgriffe\AmpElasticsearch\Error` in case of error.

 ## Security

-If you discover any security related issues, please email [`me@kelunik.com`](mailto:me@kelunik.com) instead of using the issue tracker.
+If you discover any security related issues, please email [`support@webgriffe.com`](mailto:support@webgriffe.com) instead of using the issue tracker.

 ## License